Golders Green: Demography

-Golders Green is often referred to as a Jewish area, and 2021 Census data shows that 49.9% (7,358 of 14,744) of residents identified as Jewish, making it the epicentre of the largest Jewish population in Europe along with its surrounding areas, including Hampstead, Hendon and Finchley within the Borough of Barnet, which is home to 55,000 Jews, the highest percentage Jewish population in any Borough of the United Kingdom.
+Golders Green is often referred to as a Jewish area, and 2021 Census data shows that 49.9% (7,358 of 14,744) of residents identified as Jewish, making it the epicentre of the largest Jewish population in Europe alongside surrounding areas, including Hampstead, Hendon and Finchley within the Borough of Barnet, which is home to 55,000 Jews, the highest percentage Jewish population in any Borough of the United Kingdom.

 Ethnically, the Golders Green ward was 64% White (43% British, 21% Other, 1% Irish).
 Indians, Other Asians and Black Africans made up 5% each, while 6% claimed 'Any other ethnic group'.

 Jewish community

-There has been a prominent Jewish community in Golders Green since the early 20th century following the building of the station at the end of the Hampstead railway.
-Golders Green United Synagogue was the first purpose built synagogue, with its foundation stone laid on 16 October 1921.
-The Jewish community took root after Hitler's rise to power, with the first German Jewish immigrants forming the Golders Green Beth Hamedrash.
+There has been a prominent Jewish community in Golders Green since the early 20th century, following the building of the station at the end of the Hampstead railway.
+Golders Green United Synagogue was the first purpose-built synagogue in the suburb, with its foundation stone laid on 16 October 1921.
+The Jewish community grew substantially after Hitler's rise to power drove many German Jews to England, the first German Jewish immigrants to the area forming the Golders Green Beth Hamedrash.
 Soon after, Galician Jewish immigrants formed other synagogues.
 With it came the formation of Jewish schools such as Menorah Primary School before the onset of World War II.

 There are close to fifty kosher restaurants and eateries under rabbinical supervision in Golders Green, and more than 40 synagogues throughout the area continuing into neighbouring Hendon, as well as 30 Jewish schools (some in outlying areas owing to space restriction), many of them independent.

 Economy

 Golders Green has restaurants with many cuisines including Indian, Israeli, Thai, Turkish, Japanese, Chinese, Korean and Italian eateries.
 These are over a dozen coffee bars; together with a number of niche food stores.
-The area is home to several leading banks and the high street is well-populated with high-quality amenities.
+The area is home to several leading banks.